OzanCansel/rbs/README.md

 ```

 ### File Output Example
 `rbs` is able to work with standard streams such as [std::ofstream](https://en.cppreference.com/w/cpp/io/basic_ofstream).
-This examples writes serialized `coordinate` object to the `coordinate.bin` file.
+This example writes serialized `coordinate` object to the `coordinate.bin` file.

 ``` C++
 #include <fstream>